Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Greater London Authority and are not the council.
 About us

-The Police and Crime Committee met on Wednesday 25 February 2026 to discuss operational oversight of the Metropolitan Police Service (MPS), budget constraints, workforce planning, and misconduct.
-Key decisions included noting the committee's work programme and delegating authority to the Chair to agree any output from the Q&A session.
+The Police and Crime Committee met on Wednesday 25 February 2026 to discuss operational oversight of the Metropolitan Police Service (MPS), the future of the MPS's Mounted Branch, workforce planning, and officer misconduct.
+Key decisions included the reduction of the Mounted Branch by 69 officers and half its horses, and the continued focus on neighbourhood policing despite the closure of several front counters.

 Operational Oversight of the MPS

-The committee engaged in a detailed discussion regarding the operational independence of the police and the boundaries between political oversight and day-to-day policing decisions.
-Assistant Commissioner Matt Twist KPM, Frontline Policing at the MPS, and Deputy Mayor for Policing and Crime Kaya Comer-Schwartz explained that operational independence is a constitutional principle embedded in common law and the Police Reform and Social Responsibility Act 2011, separating strategic direction from operational control.
+The Committee engaged in a detailed discussion regarding the legal basis of operational independence for the police.
+Assistant Commissioner Matt Twist KPM explained that operational independence separates political oversight from day-to-day policing decisions, a principle embedded in common law and the Police Reform and Social Responsibility Act 2011.
+Deputy Mayor Kaya Comer-Schwartz added that MOPAC sets strategic objectives and the budget, while the MPS retains operational control.

 Officer Misconduct and Dismissals

-The committee delved into the MPS's efforts to improve culture and standards, including the £90 million investment in this area.
-The Deputy Mayor outlined spending on the Leadership Academy, standards officers, and cultural reform initiatives.
-The Assistant Commissioner noted a trebling of internal misconduct reporting, attributing it to increased confidence rather than necessarily increased prevalence.
+The Committee examined the £90 million investment in culture and standards within the MPS.
+The Deputy Mayor highlighted spending on the Leadership Academy, additional standards officers, and cultural reform initiatives.
+AC Twist noted a trebling of internal misconduct reporting, attributing it to increased confidence in the system, and confirmed the removal of 1,500 officers deemed unfit for service.

-Concerns were raised about potential disproportionality in the misconduct system, with reference to findings from Baroness Casey's review and Dr Shereen Daniels' report.
-The MPS is implementing a new model focusing on early detection and targeted intervention, utilising an enterprise data observatory to analyse various datasets and identify potential risks.
-The use of Palantir software for this purpose was discussed, with concerns raised about its potential for pre-crime
+Concerns were raised about disproportionality in the misconduct system, with Dr Shereen Daniels' report, 30 Patterns of Harm, suggesting that white officers were dealt with less harshly than Black or Asian officers.
+The MPS is implementing a new model focusing on early detection and targeted interventions, utilising an enterprise data observatory to analyse over 90 datasets.

-The committee also discussed the backlog of misconduct hearings, with the MPS acknowledging that investigations are taking too long and that efforts are underway to increase hearing chairs and speed up the process.
-The potential link between officer suicides and misconduct was also raised, with the MPS supporting a national initiative to track this phenomenon.
+The issue of lengthy investigations into misconduct was discussed, with AC Twist acknowledging the delays and outlining efforts to increase hearing chairs and speed up the process.
+The potential link between officer suicides and misconduct was also raised, with AC Twist confirming that the NPCC is looking to nationally track this phenomenon.

 Other Matters